What to Expect

 What if I see a cop?
 Say, “Thank you!”
 They’re corking the streets for us.

 Can I participate without a bike?
-We’ve had skateboarders, rollerbladers, guys on scooters, and joggers join us before.
+We’ve had skateboarders, rollerbladers, people on scooters, and joggers join us before.
 Anything human-powered is welcome.

 Where will I park my car?
 Don’t drive and you won’t have this problem to deal with.

 When should I arrive?
-8pm.
-Ride departs at 9pm.
+Meet at 8PM and ride at 9PM.

 What’s the route?
-We do not disclose the route.
+We do not disclose the route, but it is approximately 6 miles long.